rkoberholtz/OffWith-Hue/README.md

 Options Usage:
 -b, --bridge | IP address of your Hue Bridge<br>
 -c, --createuser | Create a new user on your Hue Bridge<br>
 -i, --interval | Set how often (in seconds) to check the pwrstatd log.
-Defaults to 60
+    Defaults to 60, only used for CyberPower monitoring -m, --mode | Set the mode for checking power status Options are 'cyberpower' or 'nut'
+-l, --logfile | Specify the logfile to watch for NUT messages
+    This only applies when mode is set to "nut" Typically "/var/log/syslog"
 ```

 **Example #2:** Start and connect to Hue Bridge at IP 192.168.1.101
 ```
 # hue_off.py -b 192.168.1.101
 ```

-# Limitations
-1. If the power outage lasts longer than the runtime of your UPS, OffWith-Hue will not be able to turn off the ligts when the power returns.
-    * This could be remedied by storing the list of lights to be turned off in a file.
-Once the computer starts up (assuming the computer and script is set to autostart) the lights can be turned off